-- This is the final unit in the curriculum and it is full-time for ten weeks.
-Students will have completed their academic preparation for entry to practice following successful completion of this placement.
+Note: Students will have completed their academic preparation for entry-to-practice following successful completion of this placement.
 Hours accrued in this placement may be in any area to ensure that CASLPO and SAC academic and clinical learning requirements are met.